Sibelius (scorewriter): Expansion

 In September 1998, the first version for Windows was released as 'Sibelius', with the version number reset to 1.0.
 A Mac version 1.2 was released a few months later, and the company thereafter used conventional version numbers for both platforms across subsequent upgrades.
-Scores created on one platform could be opened on the other, and were backward compatible.
-To produce these versions, the software was completely rewritten in C++, while retaining most of the original's functionality and user interface with numerous enhancements.
+The Windows and Mac versions were essentially identical, and scores created on one platform could be opened on the other.
+To produce these versions, the software was completely rewritten from scratch in C++, while retaining most of the original Acorn version's functionality and user interface, plus numerous enhancements.
 The original Acorn names 'Sibelius 6' and 'Sibelius 7' were later re-used to denote versions 6 and 7 of Sibelius for Windows/Mac.

 Releasing Sibelius for more widely available computers brought it to a worldwide market, particularly the US, where Sibelius Software had opened an office in late 1996.
 Following the break-up of Acorn Computers shortly after Sibelius' Windows release, no further Acorn versions were developed.
 Sibelius Software later opened an office in Australia, also serving New Zealand, where Sibelius was widely used.

 In August 2006, Sibelius Software Ltd was acquired by Avid Technology, an American manufacturer of software and hardware for audio and video production.
 Avid continued publishing Sibelius as a stand-alone notation product, as well as integrating it with some of its existing software products.

 In July 2012, Avid announced plans to divest itself of its other consumer businesses, closed the Sibelius London office, and laid off the original development team, amid an outpouring of user protest, then recruited a new team of programmers to continue Sibelius development in Montreal, Canada and Kyiv, Ukraine.